Scuba Diving in Playa del Carmen with Xico Dive Center

 Reef Diving – Playa del Carmen

-Two-tank reef dives with turtles, rays and vibrant coral just offshore.
-Easy conditions, short boat rides, big smiles.
+Two-tank local reef dives with turtles, rays and colorful coral just offshore.
+Short boat rides and relaxed Caribbean conditions.

 Diving in Cozumel